Project SOAR: A Summary

 Current economic impact to the region:

-- Asheville Regional Airport contributes half a billion dollars in regional economic impact annually.
+- Asheville Regional Airport contributes nearly 1.5 billion dollars in regional economic impact annually.